a1nc/WEP-Data-Decrypt/MAC -WEP-MAC/README.md

-This project is a demo based on the WEP-DataDecrypt project
+This project is a demo based on the WEP-Data-Decrypt project